leaysgur/slides/docs/cloudflare_workers_tech_talks-2/index.md

 - Currently a few of bindings are not supported
   - https://github.com/cloudflare/workers-sdk/issues/4360
   - https://github.com/cloudflare/workers-sdk/pull/4522
-- No idea to debug with remote data effectively
+- No way to debug with remote data effectively
   - `wragnler pages dev -- vite build --watch` takes tooooooooo much to reload

 ---